-Adventus and the Company continued to make progress in the drilling program at the El Domo ("El Domo") volcanogenic massive sulphide deposit in Curipamba in the first quarter of the year and completed the infill drill program.
+Adventus and the Company continued to make progress on the Feasibility Study at the El Domo ("El Domo") volcanogenic massive sulphide deposit in Curipamba with completion being anticipated to take place during the fourth quarter of 2021.
+All drilling required for the feasibility study was completed by June 30, 2021.
 (See "Curipamba - El Domo Feasibility Study" below for more details).